 ✥ ✥ ✥

-Team members need to know their work matters and to have a say in how it’s done.
+Team members need to know their work matters and have a say in how it’s done.

 For example, the Scrum Team has a hand in creating the Sprint Goal.
 The team should be a Cross-Functional Team to ensure that it is capable in all product development areas.
-A Self-Selecting Team helps align shared purpose with individuals’ values.
-See Autonomous Team.
+If developers voluntarily sign up to join teams whose work or membership attracts them, it creates a foundation to align shared purpose with individual values (see Self-Selecting Team).
+See also Autonomous Team.

 A Scrum Team takes pride in building the product right and in the recognition of good craftsmanship.
-The ScrumMaster will help the team to excel on their skills and on how they work (see Kaizen Pulse and Scrumming the Scrum).
+The ScrumMaster will help the team to excel in their skills and in how they work (see Kaizen Pulse and Scrumming the Scrum).
 Everyone takes pride when the right Product Increments appear.
 The feedback from the market gives recognition of the Scrum Team effort furthering the team’s pride.

 Building the right product creates Product Pride.
 A great team has ba (場) — the potential for doing great things starts by aligning around a shared purpose.
 It is less that purpose brings teams together than that purpose emerges from great latent teams.
 Product Owners will be the initial carriers of this enthusiasm as part of the Vision, and part of their job is to make it infectious.